How to Build Good Money Habits that Actually Last

 2. Automate Your Finances

 Another important step towards making a lasting financial impact is automating your finances.
-While keeping track of your expenses as they come in can be helpful, automating your finances can be even more beneficial.
+Keeping track of your expenses as they come in can be beneficial.
 By setting up automatic transfers from your paycheque to your investment accounts, bills, and savings accounts, you can take the control out of your hands and out of sight.
-This way, you don’t have to worry about keeping up with your bills or making sure you have the money to make your investments.
-Instead, the money is taken from your paycheque automatically, transferred to the accounts you’ve set it up with, and deposited into the accounts you’ve set it up with.
-This makes it easier to stay on top of your finances and budget accordingly.
-It takes away the human error factor and helps you make sure your finances are in order without you having to worry about it.
+This way, you don’t have to worry about paying your bills or ensuring you have the money to invest.
+It removes the human error factor and helps you ensure your finances are in order without worrying about it.

 3. Automate Your Savings

-Along with automating your finances, you should also be automating your savings.
-Again, this takes the control out of your hands and puts it in the bank.
-It’s important to have a savings account, but it’s even more important to have an automated savings account.
-By automating your savings, you’re making sure that you’re putting a certain amount of money away from each paycheque and depositing it into your savings account.
-This will help you to save for your future expenses like retirement and unexpected expenses like car repairs or medical bills.
+Along with automating your finances, you should also automate your savings.
+Having a savings account is important, but having an automated one is even more important.
+By doing this, you’ll ensure that you’re putting a certain amount of money away from each paycheque and depositing it into your savings account.
+This will help you save for future expenses like retirement and unexpected expenses like car repairs or medical bills.

 4. Split Your Bills into Payments